quan208/simple-sudoku-solver/README.md

 # simple-sudoku-solver
-just download and run the python file!
+Just download and run the python file!

+requires pygame module to run